sqlxpert/backup-events-aws/README.md

 - Test your backups!
 Can they be restored?
   [AWS Backup restore testing](https://docs.aws.amazon.com/aws-backup/latest/devguide/restore-testing.html) can help.

+- Set lifecycles in your backup plans, and when making on-demand backups, but **specify 7 days minimum before backups are transitioned to cold storage** / the "archive tier".
+Allow time for cross-account and cross-region copies to complete, and for original backups to be scheduled for deletion.
+If the original backup or the first copy enters cold storage too soon, you pay to store it for 90 days, and possibly to retrieve it for copying.

 - Compare backup storage costs over time to assess the success of your NewDeleteAfterDays setting (which is applied to original backups, after they